 Northwest Passage Territorial Trail is not a park in the conventional sense.
 Located in and around the hamlet of Gjoa Haven on King William Island, it is part of a larger goal to provide an informative tour about the quest by Europeans to find a Northwest Passage and the search for answers concerning the disappearance of the Franklin Expedition that failed to find the passage.

 Your Northwest Passage Trail journey begins outside the Heritage Centre.
 This sign introduces the Nattilik Inuit before their encounter with Amundsen.
 Enjoy displays on Inuit culture and history during a visit to the Heritage Centre.
-From the Heritage Centre, walk to the Hamlet Centre to the Northwest Passage sign on the history of the passage, and visit the Amundsen display on the second floor of the Hamlet Centre.
+From there, walk to the Hamlet office where they have a the Northwest Passage sign on the history of the passage, and visit the Amundsen display on the second floor of the Hamlet.
 Walk along the beach to a rock lined path leading up to the cairn dedicated to Amundsen.
 At the bottom of the hill, read about the first encounter between Nattilik Inuit and Amundsen and once at the cairn, celebrate Amundsen’s achievements in exploration and the relationships he formed with Inuit at Gjoa Haven.

 Many explorers of the past searched for a northern sea route that would take them from the Old World to the Orient.
 You may know them from the lands and waters that bear their names – Martin Frobisher and John Davis in the 16th century; Henry Hudson in the 17th century; Edward Parry, John Ross, John Franklin, Robert McClure and Richard Collinson of the 19th century.
 Despite terrible odds, these and other adventurers sailed into perilous waters, armed with the knowledge they’d gained from previous voyagers.
 Yet the successful navigation of the Northwest Passage occurred not only because of the contributions of these earlier expeditions, but because of the knowledge of the Inuit inhabitants of the North.
 Roald Amundsen was the first explorer to adopt some of the survival techniques of the Netsilik people on King William Island, such as hunting, fishing and toolmaking.
 He was also the first to traverse the Passage.